waste-of-kindergarten/xpython37-v0.1/python/Doc/library/tempfile.rst

    If you want to force a bytes return value with otherwise default behavior, pass ``suffix=b''``.

-   If *text* is specified, it indicates whether to open the file in binary mode (the default) or text mode.
-On some platforms, this makes no difference.
+   If *text* is specified and true, the file is opened in text mode.
+   Otherwise, (the default) the file is opened in binary mode.

    :func:`mkstemp` returns a tuple containing an OS-level handle to an open file (as would be returned by :func:`os.open`) and the absolute pathname of that file, in that order.

+   .. audit-event:: tempfile.mkstemp fullpath tempfile.mkstemp

    .. versionchanged:: 3.5
       *suffix*, *prefix*, and *dir* may now be supplied in bytes in order to